Henry K. Burgwyn

-Henry King Burgwyn, Jr. (October 3, 1841 – July 1, 1863) was a Confederate colonel in the American Civil War killed at the Battle of Gettysburg.
+Henry King Burgwyn, Jr. (October 3, 1841 – July 1, 1863) was a Confederate colonel in the American Civil War who was killed at the Battle of Gettysburg.

 Early life

 Burgwyn was born in Jamaica Plain, Massachusetts, to Henry King Burgwyn, Sr. and Ann Greenough Burgwyn while his parents were vacationing there.
 He was the second cousin of Brig.
-Gen George B. Anderson.
+Gen. George B. Anderson.
 Burgwyn grew up in Northampton County, North Carolina, at Thornberry, the family plantation.
 He attended Burlington College in North Carolina.
-Hoping for, but never receiving, an appointment to the United States Military Academy at West Point, New York, Burgwyn instead graduated from the University of North Carolina in 1857.
+Hoping for but never receiving an appointment to the United States Military Academy at West Point, New York, Burgwyn instead graduated from the University of North Carolina in 1857.
 He then graduated from the Virginia Military Institute as a member of the class of 1861.
 Burgwyn spent a few tours as a recruiting officer in North Carolina and then as commandant of Camp Crabtree in Raleigh, North Carolina, where he drilled and attempted to instill discipline in the recruits.

 Civil War

-In August 1861, after a personal recommendation from VMI professor Thomas Jonathan Jackson for an appointment as a Confederate officer, Burgwyn became the lieutenant colonel of the 26th North Carolina Regiment at just 19 years of age.
+In August 1861, after a personal recommendation from VMI professor Thomas Jonathan Jackson for an appointment as a Confederate officer, Burgwyn became lieutenant colonel of the 26th North Carolina Infantry Regiment at just 19 years of age.
 He took part in the 26th North Carolina's fight against Ambrose E. Burnside at the Battle of New Bern and narrowly escaped capture.
 The regiment next took part in the failed attack on the Union position at Malvern Hill.
-Burgwyn was promoted to colonel in August 1862 and took command of the regiment when its commander, Zebulon B. Vance (who Burgwyn felt was unfit for command) was elected governor of North Carolina, despite the fact that the 26th North Carolina's brigade commander, Brig.
-Gen. Robert Ransom was against the promotion.
+Burgwyn was promoted to colonel in August 1862 and took command of the regiment when its commander, Zebulon B. Vance (who Burgwyn felt was unfit for command), was elected governor of North Carolina, despite the fact that the 26th North Carolina's brigade commander, Brig.
+Gen. Robert Ransom, was against the promotion.
 Ransom and Burgwyn disliked each other and the 26th was transferred from Ransom's command to the brigade of Brig.
 Gen. J. Johnston Pettigrew.

 Burgwyn spent much of the fall and winter of 1862 in eastern North Carolina with minor engagements against Union forces.
 During this period he was also instrumental in recruitment and conscription activity and drilling these new soldiers.
-Burgwyn next led the 26th at the Battle of Goldsboro Bridge.
-The regiment was heavily involved in Daniel Harvey Hill's New Bern and Washington Campaigns.
+Burgwyn next led the 26th at the Battle of Goldsborough Bridge.
+The regiment was heavily involved in Daniel Harvey Hill's New Bern and Washington campaigns.
 The 26th was then sent north to join the Army of Northern Virginia, arriving shortly after the Battle of Chancellorsville.
 When his regiment joined Lee's Army, Burgwyn was thought to be the youngest colonel to have served to that point with the Army, and the 26th was the largest regiment in the Army.